 4. SPDR SSGA Gender Diversity Index

-A relatively new ETF launched in March of 2016, the SPDR SSGA Gender Diversity Index.
-It seeks to empower and invest in female entrepreneurs and companies that place female employees in the highest positions of power.
+The SPDR SSGA Gender Diversity Index seeks to empower and invest in female entrepreneurs and companies that place female employees in the highest positions of power.

 5. Eventide Gilead Fund